-Hot springs near Bend offer an adventurous, relaxing, and memorable experience.
-Let’s face it, soaking in a hot spring is one of the coolest things and in our opinion, a highlight of our relationship with the outdoors.
+Hot springs near Bend offer a relaxing and memorable experience.
+Let’s face it, soaking in a hot spring is one of the most unique outdoor activities.

-Fortunately, there are some incredible Central Oregon hot springs, and a handful of hot springs near Bend within a reasonable drive, perfect for a weekend trip.
+Fortunately, there are some incredible central Oregon hot springs, including a handful of hot springs near Bend within a reasonable drive.

-We love these hot springs near Bend (we try to get out and soak as often as we can) and we are excited to share our knowledge of nearby Bend hot springs with you.
+We love these hot springs in central Oregon (we try to get out and soak as often as we can) and we are excited to share our knowledge of nearby Bend hot springs with you.

 So pack your towel and spirit for adventure and let’s explore the best hot springs near Bend!